Skip to content

 Course – CHL 5109H: Gender and Health

-Offered once every academic year
+Offered virtually, once every academic year, typically in the Winter Semester.

-2014 Specialization Internal Quality Review
+MPH Student, Public Health Sciences, 224 Specialization Internal Quality Review

 Many of the Specialization’s participating graduate units have courses and seminars that could be relevant to students with an interest in women’s health, gender, and sex.
 Examples of courses include:

-Students enrolled in the Specialization also have the opportunity to participate in several learning series and seminars offered through Women’s College Research Institute at Women’s College Hospital, including the option to attend or present their work/research at:
+Students enrolled in the Specialization also have the opportunity to participate in several learning series and seminars offered through Women’s College Research and Innovation Institute at Women’s College Hospital, including the option to attend or present their work/research at:

-1. Research Development Rounds
+1. Research Development RoundsPast topics have included:

 • Re-conceptualizing Safety for Survivors of Intimate Partner Violence in Shelter Settings